Shinzo Abe: Yasukuni Shrine

 His first visit to the shrine as prime minister took place on 26 December 2013, the first anniversary of his second term in office.
 It was the first visit to the shrine by a sitting prime minister since Junichiro Koizumi visited in August 2006.
 Abe said that he "prayed to pay respect for the war dead who sacrificed their precious lives and hoped that they rest in peace".
-The PRC government published a protest that day, calling government visits to the shrine "an effort to glorify the Japanese militaristic history of external invasion and colonial rule and to challenge the outcome of World War II".
-Qin Gang of the PRC Ministry of Foreign Affairs said Abe is "unwelcome by Chinese people...
+The Chinese government published a protest that day, calling government visits to the shrine "an effort to glorify the Japanese militaristic history of external invasion and colonial rule and to challenge the outcome of World War II".
+Qin Gang of the Chinese Ministry of Foreign Affairs said Abe is "unwelcome by Chinese people...
 Chinese leaders won't meet him any more".
 The Mainichi Shimbun argued in an editorial that the visit could also "cast a dark shadow" on relations with the United States.
 The US embassy in Tokyo released a statement saying that "the United States is disappointed that Japan's leadership has taken an action that will exacerbate tensions with Japan's neighbors".
 The Wall Street Journal reported that US officials urged Abe not to visit the shrine and pay homage to war criminals anymore.
-On 15 August 2014, the 69th anniversary of the surrender of Japan in World War II, Abe chose to not visit the shrine, in what was perceived as a diplomatic gesture to the PRC, South Korea, and Taiwan.
-Despite Abe's absence, the PRC and South Korea both voiced their disapproval at Japan's leadership as a large number of politicians, including three cabinet members, did attend the shrine to mark the anniversary.
+On 15 August 2014, the 69th anniversary of the surrender of Japan in World War II, Abe chose to not visit the shrine, in what was perceived as a diplomatic gesture to China, South Korea, and Taiwan.
+Despite Abe's absence, China and South Korea both voiced their disapproval at Japan's leadership as a large number of politicians, including three cabinet members, did attend the shrine to mark the anniversary.

 Photographs with "731"

 In May 2013, Abe posed for photographs giving thumbs up gestures while sitting in the cockpit of a Kawasaki T-4 military training aircraft of the Japan Air Self-Defense Force's Blue Impulse aerobatics team.
 The aircraft was numbered "731", which was the number of the infamous Imperial Japanese Army Unit 731 that conducted lethal chemical and biological experiments on live prisoners of war during World War II.
+The image was widely circulated in South Korean media and drew widespread criticism in both South Korea and China.
+The combination of the symbolically charged number and Abe’s casual gesture was viewed as deeply insensitive and provocative.
 South Korean politician Chung Mong-joon described Abe's actions as "an act of direct provocation to Korea, China and other victim nations".
-In response, a Japanese Defense Ministry official said that the numbering on the jet was coincidental and that the numbers were the pilot's individual ID number.
+In response, a Japanese Defense Ministry official claimed that the numbering on the jet was coincidental and that the numbers were the pilot's individual ID number.